MicrosoftDocs/appcenter-docs/docs/push/troubleshooting.md

 Check for one of the following reasons:

-- Device registration expired.
-This happens when an app is uninstalled, or the registration App Center has for the device is obsolete.
+- The device registration expired - this happens when an app is uninstalled, or the registration App Center has for the device is obsolete.
-- You are not using a valid certificate.
-It's possible that you have re-signed the app with a different certificate.
+- You are not using a valid certificate - it's possible that you have re-signed the app with a different certificate.
 - You may be sending an incorrect device ID through the API.
-- The SDK didn't initialize properly.
-Depending on the Platform, you can get [verbose logs](https://docs.microsoft.com/en-us/appcenter/sdk/other-apis/ios#adjust-the-log-level) to see if there are any errors during initialization.
+- The SDK didn't initialize properly - depending on the Platform, you can enable [verbose logs](https://docs.microsoft.com/en-us/appcenter/sdk/other-apis/ios#adjust-the-log-level) to see if there are any errors during initialization.

 ### "Bad Channel"

-Check for one of the following reasons:
+Check for one of the following:

 - The token registered with App Center Push is no longer valid.
 - Production mode/sandbox mode doesn't match the certificate.
 If the Provisioning profile is *Development*, then you must use *Sandbox* endpoint type.
 If the Provisioning profile is either *Adhoc* or *Production*, you must use *Production* endpoint type.